 Participation in a cooperative work program with one of the USF affiliated organizations.
 Typically, students will work in groups and be supervised jointly by both an affiliate manager and a USF professor.

-At the discretion of the instructor, the project will be either a sponsored project for a commercial concern or other institution or a research project.
+Prerequisite: Regular Status.
+At the discretion of the instructor, the project will be either a sponsored project for a commercial concern or or other institution or a research project.
 In either case, the project will result in the specification, design, and development of a significant software system with full documentation, an oral presentation to the university community, and a written report.
 Four hours lecture.
 Offered every semester.
-Prerequisite: Regular Status.